10621223/Laraieb-Imam/README.md

 Enterprise Name: HubSpot

 Background of the Entreprise

 HubSpot is an American developer and marketer of software products for inbound marketing, sales, and customer service.
 HubSpot was founded in 2006.
-It is is a CRM platform that connects everything scaling companies need to deliver a best-in-class customer experience into one place.
-Our crafted, not cobbled solution helps teams grow with tools that are powerful alone, but better together.
+It is is a CRM platform that offers softwares to manage different kinds of businesses - Marketing Automation Software, Sales CRM Softwares, CMS (Content Management Software), Operations Software, Customer Service Software

 Its products and services aim to provide tools for customer relationship management, social media marketing, content management, lead generation, web analytics, search engine optimization, live chat, and customer support.